Manueljlin/unocss-spring/README.md

 - Since spring easings often have long settling periods, the perceptual duration isn't used as the actual animation duration.
 Instead, the real duration is calculated based on the `spring-bounce-*` value.

 ## More Info

-This plugin was created by [Kevin Grajeda](https://x.com/k_grajeda).
-It's open source and available on [GitHub](https://github.com/KevinGrajeda/tailwindcss-spring).
+The Tailwind version of this plugin, of which this is just an adaptation of, was originally created by [Kevin Grajeda](https://x.com/k_grajeda).
+The original is open source and available on [GitHub](https://github.com/KevinGrajeda/tailwindcss-spring).
+I recommend reading his original description for further documentation on the perceptual part of it and so on, it's pretty neat.

-You can also check out my [CSS spring easing generator](https://www.kvin.me/css-springs).

-A special thanks to [Jake Archibald](https://x.com/jaffathecake) for his work on the [linear easing generator](https://linear-easing-generator.netlify.app/).
-I used some of [his](https://github.com/jakearchibald/linear-easing-generator) code for spring calculations.